-Program Year 4 Action Plan Antipoverty Strategy response:
+Program Year 5 Action Plan Antipoverty Strategy response:

-The City of Ames currently does not have a specific anti-poverty strategy in place at this time.
-However, as indicated throughout this document and the 2004-09 Consolidated Plan, the City's mission with and without Community Development Block Grant Funds has been to address the needs of our lowest income citizens, either through the ASSET process for human service agencies, or various affordable housing initiatives with the public and/or partnerships.
+The City of Ames does not have a specific anti-poverty strategy in place, at this time.
+However, as indicated throughout this document and the 2004-09 Consolidated Plan, the City's mission with, and without Community Development Block Grant Funds has been to address the needs of our lowest income citizens, either through the ASSET process for human service agencies, or various affordable housing initiatives with the public and/or partnerships.
 However, while the agencies and the City, through its programs, may be serving poor populations, some very poor persons and families may be unintentionally overlooked.

 For example, some families may fall through the cracks because of ineligibility for assistance for a variety of reasons (i.e. criminal background, income, credit history, income, etc.).
 There is an urgent need to identify those persons that are slipping through the system and to develop and provide equal and comprehensive services for them.
 Some agencies reported that they have waiting lists for their services, and some have to turn people away due to lack of available funding and/or staff.
 They also listed some non-financial constraints, such as burdensome administrative tasks and a lack of willingness on the part of those in need to accept services (for some, because of fears of stigmatization).
 Additionally, the community needs/gaps identified some areas where data was not available to indicate in some cases if there is a need or where there is a gap.
 Through the implementation of several housing and public facilities programs, the City has begun to identify gaps in services that are needed by very, very low-income populations.
-One area in particular that continue to be of great need is in the cost of deposits for rent & utilities; therefore, the City will continue implementing its Renter Affordability Program to cover up to \$1,200 to help cover almost 100% of these costs.
+One area, in particular, that continue to be of great need is the cost of deposits for rent & utilities; therefore, the City will continue implementing its Renter Affordability Program to cover up to \$1,200 to help cover almost 100% of these costs.
 Additionally, the increasing number of vacancies of deteoriating single-family units occuring in older neighborhoods that are no longer competivite on the rental market, but are a prime resource for affordable housing.
-The City through the Neighborhood Sustainability program will continue to acquire these properties and work with non-profit organizations to rehabiliate them into homeownership for low-income first-time homebuyers.
-Other areas to address may include: affordable housing, financial literacy, family preservation, education/job training, community attitudes, and services coordination, which for many cities rank as the greatest needs in the community.
+The City, through the Neighborhood Sustainability program will continue to acquire these properties and work with non-profit organizations to rehabiliate them into homeownership for low-income first-time homebuyers.
+And now, through the implementation of the Neighborhood Housing Improvement Program, low and moderate-income single family homeowners will have access to funds to make needed repairs to their homes, where otherwise, they are not able to qualify for home equity loans or other types of traditional mortgage financing.
+Other areas to contiue to address may include: affordable housing, financial literacy, family preservation, education/job training, community attitudes, and services coordination, which for many cities rank as the greatest needs in the community.
+The City will utilize its 2008 Impediments to Fair Study to also find ways to address this area of need.